Table of Contents

-And it won’t matter if it’s a cubicle farm or some large open-plan hipster paradise – these places all eventually start to wear a bit thin, especially if there’s a lot of internal politics going on.
+And it won’t matter if you work in a cubicle farm or some open-plan hipster paradise – these places all eventually start to wear a bit thin, especially if there’s a lot of internal politics going on.

 Which is pretty much always.

 Anyways, people in that position usually find another job, leave to start their own business or ask to work from home a few days per week.

 This blog post is for anyone who’s thinking about working from home, either for themselves or as an at-home employee.

 It’s a bit of a cautionary tale, so hopefully, it will stop you making some of the mistakes I did.